Ontario Concussion Safety

 With Rowan’s Law, the Legislative Assembly has tried to incorporate concussion best practices into the legal requirements for amateur sports organizations.
 The provisions of the law were recommended by an expert advisory commission established after the death of Rowan Stringer, a 17-year-old Ottawan who suffered multiple concussions while playing high school rugby.

 - Requires amateur sport organizations to establish a concussion code of conduct;

 - Requires athletes, coaches, officials, and other participants to regularly review concussion awareness resources prescribed by the Minister of Tourism, Culture and Sport and a sport organization’s concussion code of conduct before they are allowed to participate in the organization’s activities;

 - Requires sport organizations to establish removal-from-sport and return-to-sport protocols for their athletes that satisfy certain requirements; and

 - Permits the Minister of Education and Training to establish regulations for school sports consistent with the other provisions of Rowan’s Law.

 Concussions are often referred to as “mild” traumatic brain injuries, but that description is misleading.
 All traumatic brain injuries pose serious risks to the injured person and should be taken seriously.
 Rowan’s Law shows that the Legislative Assembly is doing just that, but more than just young athletes need to be educated about Ontario concussion safety.

 When a concussion is caused by another person’s unlawful act, part of recovery may be seeking damages in court or by settlement.
-Doing so effectively requires working with a knowledgeable personal-injury lawyer.
-The Ontario lawyers of Preszler Law Firm stand ready to help you and your loved ones with all your personal-injury needs.
+Doing so effectively requires working with a personal injury lawyer.
+The Ontario lawyers of Preszler Injury Lawyers stand ready to help you and your loved ones with all your personal injury needs.